Statement by Betsy Schwartz, Vice President, Public Education and Strategic Initiatives, National Council for Mental Wellbeing

 In a profession known for stoicism and resilience, it can be difficult to admit you need help.
 The stigma surrounding mental health is so severe that many firefighters turn to coping strategies like alcohol or prescription medications.
 Substance use also increases the risk of suicide.
 We need to support those who serve their communities during and after these catastrophic events, and that’s where Mental Health First Aid can help.

-The National Council for Behavioral Health recently announced a new Mental Health First Aid for Fire/EMS module designed to provide firefighters and EMS personnel the skills they need to support themselves, the people they serve and their colleagues through a mental health or addiction crisis.
+The National Council for Mental Wellbeing recently announced a new Mental Health First Aid for Fire/EMS module designed to provide firefighters and EMS personnel the skills they need to support themselves, the people they serve and their colleagues through a mental health or addiction crisis.

 Mental Health First Aid for Fire/EMS provides a fundamental understanding of the common mental health challenges experienced by first responders and the skills to identify and respond to people who may be in crisis.
 The program also teaches effective debrief and referral practices for any of the groups they serve.